strimzi/proposals/031-custom_authentication.md

 Backwards compatibility shouldn’t be an issue, as current configuration should not affect custom authentication.
 However, users who try to have multiple auth types (i.e. OAuth and Custom) could run into issues if the custom auth requires `principal.builder.class` (as OAuth setting requires that this be set).

 Forwards compatibility will need to be mindful of the custom authentication setting, and how to handle the case of multiple listeners/multiple auth types.
 Explicitly, understand that:

-- `listener.security.protocol.map` is partially built by the custom authentication setting
+* `listener.security.protocol.map` is partially built by the custom authentication setting -
-- `principal.builder.class` can be set in custom auth, and therefore can only be set once
+* `principal.builder.class` can be set in custom auth, and therefore can only be set once
-- listener-specific overrides occur here, and therefore `listener.name.<listener-name>.*` should not be overriden anywhere by other config settings
+* listener-specific overrides occur here, and therefore `listener.name.<listener-name>.*` should not be overriden anywhere by other config settings

 ## Rejected alternatives

+Regular OAuth type authentication (via StrimziOAuth) is currently not an option due to the requirement of needing custom callback handlers.
+This is due to requirements of our internal security system, which need to perform extra steps when handling calls.
+It’s also ideal to provide a custom principal builder as well, as to allow us to distinguish between sources of authentication (aka, internal system or ssl peer certificates).